 Training investments have witnessed a sizable uptick in recent decades.
 In 2020, the total training expenditure in the USA was approximately USD82.5billion, which is a considerable sum!
 To put this into perspective, the annual profits of many large corporations are shy of that number.
-Of course, in the wake of the COVID-19 pandemic, the numbers may have plummeted temporarily.
+Of course, the numbers may have plummeted temporarily in the wake of the COVID-19 pandemic.
 Still, training and development initiatives are deemed crucial for organizational growth and workforce development.
 Organizations cannot benefit from the heady notions of workforce development and continuous learning unless there is compelling evidence of the training programs’ effectiveness.

-Training is an essential investment and a critical component of human resource development and, if done well, can significantly boost employee satisfaction, desired outcomes and organizational effectiveness.
-A training program’s efficacy depends on its implementation, and the program would be baseless if its impact is not considered or accounted for.
-It is not about the sums spent on training; what counts is the training’s relevance and the degree to which employees benefit from it – which is why evaluating training effectiveness establishes the usefulness of a training program and the future course of action for further improvement.
-One of the methods used to measure training effectiveness is the Kirkpatrick Model.
-This Training Effectiveness Model is best characterized by its easy application, its scope of measuring an array of variables and high usability.
+Training is an essential investment and a critical component of human resource development and, if done well, can significantly boost employee satisfaction, desired outcomes, and organizational effectiveness.
+However, training efficacy depends on its implementation, and a training program would be baseless if its impact is not taken into account.
+It is not about the amount of money spent on training; what counts is how relevant training is and how much employees will benefit.
+That is why evaluating training effectiveness establishes how useful a training program is and what can be done to improve it in the future.
+One of the methods used to measure training effectiveness is the Kirkpatrick model.
+This training effectiveness model is best characterized by its easy applicability, the scope of measuring an array of variables, and high usability.

-Dozens of Training Effectiveness Models are in use currently, such as the Kirkpatrick Taxonomy, The Phillips ROI Model, The CIPP Evaluation Model, and Kaufman’s Model of Learning Evaluation, Brinkerhoff’s Success Case Method.
-However, in this blog, we will examine the Kirkpatrick Evaluation Model, its applications and situations where it should not be employed.
+There are dozens of Training Effectiveness Models currently in use, such as the Kirkpatrick Taxonomy, The Phillips ROI Model, The CIPP Evaluation Model, Brinkerhoff’s Success Case Method, and many more besides.
+However, in this blog, we will delve more deeply into the Kirkpatrick Evaluation Model, its applications and situations where it is better not to use it.

-The Kirkpatrick Evaluation Model is a widely recognized approach to analyze and assess a training program’s outcome.
+The Kirkpatrick Evaluation Model is a widely recognized approach to analyze and assess the training program outcomes.
 It is not only specific to training and educational programs but also includes any program evaluation within its ambit.
-The model considers both formal and informal training styles to help training practitioners objectively analyze learning outcomes, enabling them to understand the impact of the training, how much the trainees have learned and improve training outcomes.
+The model considers both formal and informal training styles to help training practitioners objectively analyze learning outcomes, enabling them to understand the impact of training, how much the trainees have learned, and improve training outcomes.
 The Kirkpatrick model is Dr. Donald Kirkpatrick’s brainchild, a professor emeritus at the University of Wisconsin.

-The Kirkpatrick Model comprises four distinct levels through which program managers can design training programs and ascertain their effectiveness: reaction, learning, behavior and results.
+The Kirkpatrick Model comprises four distinct levels through which program managers can design training programs and ascertain their effectiveness: reaction, learning, behavior, results.

-According to the Kirkpatrick Evaluation Model, a training assessment should always commence at level one, and consequently, time and resource permitting, move subsequently through the remaining levels.
-The information assimilated from each prior level provides a basis upon which the next level is evaluated.
+According to the Kirkpatrick model, a training assessment should always commence at level one, and consequently, time and resource permitting, move subsequently through the remaining levels.
+The information assimilated from each prior level provides a basis for evaluating the next level.
 Each successive level specifies a well-defined measure of training effectiveness but simultaneously requires a meticulous and extensive analysis.
-The complexity of evaluation techniques increases with each subsequent level and the data obtained becomes invaluable.
-It is not surprising that many training experts and departments limit their measurement efforts to levels 1 and 2, owing to the complexity evident in levels 3 and 4 in the Kirkpatrick Model.
-Consequently, the most valuable data remains untapped, which can substantially impact training evaluation efforts.
+The complexity of evaluation techniques increases with each level and the data obtained becomes invaluable.
+It is not surprising that many training experts and departments limit their measurement efforts to levels 1 and 2, owing to the complexity evident in levels 3 and 4 in the Kirkpatrick model.
+Consequently, the most valuable data remains untapped, which can impact training evaluation efforts.

 Now, let us take an in-depth look at each level:

 This level aims to identify the participants’ satisfaction levels vis-a-vis the training.
-Learning and development (L&D) professionals use this level to ascertain how engrossed the trainees were, how did they contribute and respond to the training, to understand how they reacted to the training they received?
+Learning and development (L&D) professionals use this level to ascertain how engrossed the trainees were, how they contributed and responded to the training, and how they reacted to the training they received?
 Was it beneficial?
 This step can also help in significantly improving future programs by identifying crucial topics that might have been left out.

 The participants’ reaction is also measurable through quantitative data collection tools, such as surveys and questionnaires, using rating scales.